The Importance of Scrum Values

-The reason why I would like to highlight importance of the values in this post is that they can be lost in a bunch of processes, methods or improvements.
+The main reason why I would like to highlight the importance of the values in this post, is that they can be lost in a bunch of processes, methods or improvements.
 In the middle of the race to achieve success, we have a tendency to forget WHY we are doing it.
 What was the purpose of our actions?
 And that’s the moment when values can help us to evaluate if we are on the right track or not.

 What does it mean in daily activities?
 Taking responsibility for tasks that we committed to finish, being actively involved in all events.
 It means also asking questions, if there is something that we don’t understand or letting know about bugs and issues.

 Why is commitment important in Scrum?
 Great high quality products are not created by people who “must”, they are developed by those who “want”!

 This value is strictly related to Transparency (one of the 3 pillars of empiricism in Scrum).
 When it comes to telling the truth, especially when it is not a comfortable situation for us, we need a lot of courage.